Suns’ Kevin Durant out after injuring ankle in pregame slip

 Video showed Durant driving to the basket during warmups when he rolled his left ankle as he jumped.
 He immediately hopped up and continued his pregame work, but several minutes later, the Suns confirmed that Durant would miss the game.

-He was not on the Suns’ bench to start the game.
-Torrey Craig started in Durant’s place and the Suns rolled to a 132-101 win for their fourth straight victory.
+He was not on the bench during the game.
+Torrey Craig started in Durant’s place and the Suns rolled to a 132-101 victory for their fourth straight win.
+Devin Booker scored 44 points.

 Phoenix traded for Durant and T.J.
 Warren in a blockbuster deal in February, sending Mikal Bridges, Cam Johnson, Jae Crowder, four first-round picks and other draft compensation to the Brooklyn Nets.